Baby Teething Care 101

 How do I clean my baby’s teeth?

-Once your baby’s teeth start to come through you can clean them with a toothbrush, but make sure the toothbrush has:
+Once your baby’s teeth start to come through you can clean them with a normal toothbrush, but make sure the toothbrush has:

 a small head